 - Uneducated: Attorneys who lack the education or experience to handle a divorce case are a recipe for disaster

-- Dismissive: Lawyers who are unwilling to answer your questions or who do not listen to you are poor choices
+- Dismissive: Lawyers who are unwilling to answer your questions, provide legal advice, or who do not listen to you are poor choices

 Consult a 5-Star Trusted Divorce Law Firm in Tampa